Top: a diagram of the "chiaroscuro sphere" showing the

 One of the first things students learn is chiaroscuro, or the study of value.
 This technique was developed by the masters of the Italian Renaissance and is key to creating the illusion of three dimensions on a flat surface.
 This skill is used today by Contemporary Realists, animators, game designers, and special effects professionals.
 Understanding this fundamental technique will improve your drawing 100%.

 Class Times Living Creatively offers lessons in academic drawing and painting.
 Currently, lessons are conducted virtually over Zoom.
-Classes are limited to three participants and held on the following days:
+Classes are limited to five participants and held on the following days.
+Please specify your preferred time when you register.

 Fridays 12:00-1:00 PM, 1:15-2:15 PM, 2:30-3:30 PM